 Because it is true, as former student Marie Michelle wrote: We have Agape love in our hearts.
 We will not give up.
 We will not let go.

-Marie Michelle St Vilecole agape
+Marie Michelle St Vil

 Manmie would love everyone, but she had special attention for children.
 She did not like delinquency and she would repeat that children who do not go to school would mostly become thief, assassin or criminal tomorrow.
 I have realized over the years that her words were true.